Alegau03/Alegau03/README.md

 🏫 I am a student of computer science at the Sapienza University of Rome.<br />

 <br /><br />

-I am currently specialising in web programming with Python and studying JS.
+I am currently specialising in web programming with Python.

 Check my repositories to see my progress.
 <br />